GecikaDM/Single-price-grid-component/README.md

 ## The challenge

-Practice, practise, practise on bases 👩‍💻
+Practice, practice, practice on bases 👩‍💻

 - View the optimal layout for the component depending on their device's screen size
 - See a hover state on desktop for the Sign Up call-to-action